Best Robo Advisors

 Cons:

-- Higher minimum investment compared to some competitors
+- Higher account minimum compared to some competitors

-- No mention of tax-loss harvesting in the basic service
+- No mention of advanced features like tax-loss harvesting

 Pros: